-- 9.2.5 For Arc5, Arc6, Arc7, Arc8 and Arc9 ice class ships, equipment with emergency outfit and materials shall be established as for the nearest higher group of ship's division according to their length as per Table 9.2.1. - 9.2.6 For fiber-reinforced plastic ships provision of emergency outfit listed under items 6, 9, 17, 21 24, 26 29, 31, 35, 36, 39, and 40 of Table 9.2.1 is not required. - 9.2.7 In ships intended to carry flammable and explosive cargoes tools of emergency outfit shall be made of non-sparking materials wherever practicable. - 9.2.8 The tugs of restricted area of navigation R3 need not be equipped with emergency outfit, except for the sets of rigging and fitter's tools required in accordance with Table 9.2.3. - 9.2.9 For tugs of unrestricted service and restricted area of navigation R1 with ice class Arc5 and higher category equipment with emergency outfit and materials shall be established as for the nearest higher group according to Table 9.2.1. - 9.2.10 The floating docks which are not in permanent direct communication with the shore shall have emergency outfit as indicated under items 5, 6, 19 26, 32 34 and 37 of Table 9.2.1, length of the floating dock L being taken in this case instead of the ship's length L.
+- 9.2.5 For Arc5, Arc6, Arc7, Arc8 and Arc9 ice class ships, equipment with emergency outfit and materials are established as for the nearest higher group of ship's division according to their length as per Table 9.2.1. - 9.2.6 For fiber-reinforced plastic ships provision of emergency outfit listed under items 6, 9, 17, 21 24, 26 29, 31, 35, 36, 39, and 40 of Table 9.2.1 is not required. - 9.2.7 In ships intended to carry flammable and explosive cargoes tools of emergency outfit shall be made of non-sparking materials wherever practicable. - 9.2.8 It is recommended that the tugs of restricted area of navigation R3 be provided with the sets of rigging and fitter's tools taking into account Table 9.2.3. - 9.2.9 It is recommended that for tugs of unrestricted service and restricted area of navigation R1 with ice class Arc5 and higher category equipment with emergency outfit and materials shall be established as for the nearest higher group according to Table 9.2.1. - 9.2.10 The floating docks which are not in permanent direct communication with the shore may have emergency outfit as indicated under items 5, 6, 19 26, 32 34 and 37 of Table 9.2.1, length of the floating dock L being taken in this case instead of the ship's length L.